 In 2015, the 2030 Agenda for Sustainable Development had been adopted by all member States of the United Nations.
 This means that all member states accepted and agreed to achieve the 17 Sustainable Development Goals, which are about the safety and impact on the environment and society.

 A year before, in 2014, the European Commission adopted Directive 2014/95/EU also known as the NFRD (Non-Financial Reporting Directive).
-The NFRD made the ESG disclosure or the non-financial reporting regulated, especially for large companies and the ones with more than 500 employees.
-For the other companies, the non-financial reporting remained exclusively voluntary.
+The NFRD regulated ESG disclosure or non-financial reporting, especially for large companies with more than 500 employees.
+For the other companies, non-financial reporting remained exclusively voluntary.
 The disclosed information was about the environment, social and governance criteria in general.
-While in Europe, ESG reporting was more or less regulated, it remained voluntary all around the world or depending on each country’s regulations and laws.
+While in Europe, ESG reporting was more or less regulated, it remained voluntary all around the world depending on each country’s regulations and laws.
 There are a lot of disclosure frameworks that helped companies and governments to prevent “greenwashing”, such as GRI (Global Reporting Initiative), CDP (Carbon Disclosure Project) and many more.

 Discover the best Apps for CSR